There is a lot of noise out there when it comes to reversing fatty liver disease and what you should stop eating.

 – check out the list of ingredients.
 If you need to take a couple more chemistry lessons to understand the list, that’s not real food.

-You should stay away from preservatives, the E range of chemicals, flavor enhancers and added sugars (as well as all the replacement names for sugar, like fructose syrup and such: there are 56 names for sugar on ingredient lists).
+You should stay away from preservatives, the E range of chemicals, flavor enhancers, added sugars (as well as all the replacement names for sugar, like fructose syrup and such: there are 56 names for sugar on ingredient lists), and too much added fat, especially saturated fats.

 – the fewer ingredients, the better.
 Have you ever checked out the list of ingredients on your daily bread?